Logout

 A:

 [Editor's Note: Of course we've heard from Jean.
 She's also our favorite Las Vegas celeb.
-Here's what she told us in response to this question -- and others of its ilk.]
+Here's what she told us in response to this question.]

 Lately, people have asked how I’m really doing.
 Apparently, my lifelong habit of putting on a cheerful face at all times doesn’t fool everyone.